navgurukul/bhanwari-devi/README.md

  * @param {object} data.userId user id which will be used to get user information */ function* handleGetUserData({ data }) {
-  const res = yield call( authorizeRequest,getUserData, data) if(httpStatuses.SUCCESS.includes(res.status)) {
+  const res = yield call(authorizeRequest, getUserData, data) if(httpStatuses.SUCCESS.includes(res.status)) {
     // if the api call was succesful, let's change the status according // to that. also setting `loading` as false. yield put(actions.getUserResolved(res.data))